ionic-team/stencil-site/docs/output-targets/dist.md

 ## Loader

-The `dist` output target generates a loader directory that exports an `setNonce`, `applyPolyfills` and `defineCustomElements` helper function when imported within an ESM context.
+The `dist` output target generates a loader directory that exports `setNonce`, `applyPolyfills` and `defineCustomElements` helper functions when imported within an ESM context.
 This allows you to register all components of your library to be used in your project in an application setup script, e.g.:

 ```ts
 import { applyPolyfills, defineCustomElements, setNonce } from 'stencil-library/loader';